If you have a presence on social media, is it even necessary to have a website in 2020?

 - purchasing a hosting plan.

-This is something that you can do yourself, but if it seems too daunting, I have a program which will complete the entire process for you, and will also show you how to create a holding page so you have a professional presence on your domain name, right from the outset.
+This is something that you can do yourself, but if it seems too daunting, my Rock That Website program which will complete the entire process for you, and will also show you how to create a holding page so you have a professional presence on your domain name, right from the outset.

 And so what about later, when you are clear about your ultimate purpose?